Hershey’s GMO Sugar Secret

 What is the problem?

 In the past, Hershey has used sugar from both sugar beets and sugar cane.
 But now the company is not buying sugar from sugar beet farmers.
 Why?
 Because the vast majority of sugar beets grown in the U.S. use a technology called Genetic Modified Organism (GMO).
-But what they don’t want you to know is GMOs are safe and were developed so farmers could use less pesticides.
+But what they don’t want you to know are foods that use GMO technology are safe and were developed so farmers can use fewer pesticides.

 So why do farmers use GMO technology?